-- 3.21.
+- 2.22.
 The EiP will be conducted by an independent inspector, appointed by the Secretary of State.
 The EiP will assess the Replacement Waste Local Plan: Pre-Submission Draft against the following: - the four tests of soundness as identified in the National Planning Policy Framework (NPPF); - legal requirements for the production of a local plan.
 These include showing that the Plan has been prepared in accordance with the Local Development Scheme and in accordance with the Statement of Community Involvement.
-It must also have been subject to a Sustainability Appraisal, Strategic Flood Risk Assessment and Habitats Regulations Assessment;
+It must also have been subject to a Sustainability Appraisal, Strategic Flood Risk Assessment and Habitats Regulations Assessment; - the Duty to Co-operate, and - the policies contained in the NPPW and NPPF. - 2.22 For clarity, the tests of soundness are that the Plan should be: - Positively prepared the plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development;

-- the Duty to Co-operate, and - the policies contained in the NPPW and NPPF. - 3.22 For clarity, the tests of soundness are that the Plan should be: - Positively prepared the plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development; - Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - Effective the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities; and - Consistent with national policy the plan should enable the delivery of sustainable development in accordance with the policies in the NPPF. - 3.23 ECC will be seeking to demonstrate to the Inspector that the Waste Local Plan meets these requirements. - 3.24 Officers at the EiP would need to make day-to-day decisions on proposed non-consequential amendments to the Plan both post-Cabinet and Council decisions and throughout the examination process so as to enable the Plan to progress.
-Officers will need to have powers delegated to agree such changes.
-Any main modifications to enable the Plan to progress (which are typically requested by Inspectors on Local Plan hearings EiPs) would need to be referred back to the Cabinet Member for decision. - 3.25 The Council has to have a Mineral and Waste Development Scheme which sets out which plans are to be produced with an indicative timetable.
+- Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - Effective the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities; and - Consistent with national policy the plan should enable the delivery of sustainable development in accordance with the policies in the NPPF. - 2.23 ECC will be seeking to demonstrate to the Inspector that the Waste Local Plan meets these requirements. - 2.24 In order to manage the EiP process there will need to be a range of minor decisions taken about changes to the plan.
+For this purpose Cabinet have agreed that the Director of Operations: Environment and Economy may take the following steps: - Once the consultation has concluded the Council will analyse the feedback and, as a result the Director of Operations: Environment and Economy may propose to the Secretary of State amendments to the RWLP after appropriate consultation, if necessary; - The Inspector may propose minor amendments to the plan during the EiP.
+The Director is authorised to decide the Council's response to these proposals provided they are not 'main modifications'. - 2.25 During the EiP process the Inspector may also propose 'main modifications' i.e., modifications which are so significant that the plan cannot be adopted without them.
+The Cabinet also agreed that the Cabinet Member could approve consultation on any main modifications. - 2.26 The plan will ultimately be referred back to full Council for adoption. - 2.27 The Council has to have a Mineral and Waste Development Scheme which sets out which plans are to be produced with an indicative timetable.
 The Scheme has to be kept up to date.
 The Council's scheme is now out of date with respect to the timetable for the production of the WLP.
-The Cabinet are asked to agree to amend the M&W Development Scheme to reflect the timetable set out in Table 3 (refer to para.
-3.20 above).
+The Cabinet agreed to amend the Development Scheme to reflect the timetable as currently proposed.

-4. Policy context and Outcomes Framework
+3. Policy context and Outcomes Framework